Garry Trudeau is spoofing the Trump presidency by treating it as ‘a hostile takeover’

 This time around, though, the liberal cartoonist is sounding more reassured.

-“Trump has done absolutely nothing over his term in office to grow his base — in fact, he seems to have done his level best every day to shed voters,” says the veteran political commentator, partly noting the White House response to the pandemic.
+“Trump has done absolutely nothing over his term in office to grow his base — in fact, he seems to have done his level best every day to shed voters,” says the veteran political commentator in an email interview, partly noting the White House response to the pandemic.
 “And now he has real blood on his hands.
 So I’m more sanguine this time out.”

 During the 2016 election, the Pulitzer-winning creator of “Doonesbury” — whom the president once called “a third-rate cartoonist” — was promoting his best-selling book “Yuge!,” which collected three decades of Trump satire.
 Last week, Trudeau released “Lewser!
 More Doonesbury in the Time of Trump,” which lampoons what the nation has experienced during the current administration.
 The book reflects how the strip has become “a running commentary on how this presidency permeates every corner of national life,” the author says.